ogrisel/stanbol-isbn/README.md

 in the system console of your Stanbol server.

-## Exercise 3: Unknow ISBN detection with a custom Enhancement Engine
+## Exercise 3: Unknown ISBN detection with a custom Enhancement Engine

 Install maven and then build the current project with: